by John Ellis

 Don’t misunderstand, Google can direct me to scores of arguments made by the current crop of Christian nationalists/theonomists who advocate for physical violence against “illegitimate” governments.
 I have some books behind me on bookshelves that make that argument.
 But those arguments are well outside appropriate biblical exegesis.
 So far outside of sound biblical exegesis, in fact, as to be in direct disobedience to God’s Word.
 I am fully aware, though, that what I have to say in this article will likely not only be unconvincing to avowed Christian nationalists but will also earn me their scorn and derision and ultimately exile to the gulag if they achieve their goals.
 So be it.
 They’re not my audience anyway.
 I’m writing to those brothers and sisters in Christ who are confused and torn by the arguments of Christian nationalists and, sadly, Al Mohler.

-With a nod to my opening paragraph, I want to be careful and sensitive to what I say next and how I say it.
-That being said, in this discussion, it’s unhelpful to the point of practically impossible to ignore that Mohler’s arguments and logic are tortured and filled with fallacies and historical inaccuracies.
+With a nod to my opening paragraph, I want to be careful and sensitive to what I say next and how I say it; my desire is to be charitable.
+That being said, I also want to be honest, and in this discussion, it’s unhelpful to the point of practically impossible to ignore that Mohler’s arguments and logic are tortured and filled with fallacies and historical inaccuracies.
 I don’t know his heart, so I don’t know his motives.
 If I did, the podcast episode in question would likely make more sense to me.
 As it is, and as I told the friend who asked me to listen to it, I’m not sure who Mohler’s intended audience is.
 “Baffling” is the word I initially used to describe the episode to my friend after I had listened to it.
 I imagine that Christian nationalists are not happy with his derisive and insulting dismissal of Jan.
 6. It appears that Mohler is attempting to thread a needle that only he can see.

 His motives and audience aside, I believe that Mohler is wrong theologically and historically.
 To demonstrate that, my plan is to introduce some historical context that is largely lost in discussions amongst Christians about the American Revolution followed by a look at Mohler’s incorrect political theology.
 I will conclude with a specific look at an evolution of the colonists between 1765 and 1776.
 An evolution that is vital to the discussion but unfortunately few are aware of (including, apparently, Al Mohler).
 My thesis, if not already clear, is that Kingdom ethics do not allow Christians to take up the sword against the government over them, no matter how antichrist that government may be, and that stricture by Kingdom ethics includes the American Revolution.